7 Kinds Of "Friends" To Delete On Social Media For ~Inner Peace~

 2. Those from your past you aren’t really close to

-Did your high school classmate add you on Facebook?
-If you weren’t close a few decades ago and still aren’t now, then don’t feel pressured to keep him or her on your friends list.
+Did your high school batchmate add you on Facebook?
+If you weren’t close a few years ago and still aren’t now, then don’t feel pressured to keep them on your friends list.
 Chances are, your classmate won’t even notice being un-friended.

 3. Those who are toxic

 It’s important to stay informed these days: you have to read through positive and negative information so that you can make educated opinions and decisions.
 Toxicity, however, is a different story.
 A toxic friend does nothing but make you feel crappy by posting bad vibes, apart from being demanding, rude, or passive aggressive.
 Don’t think twice: delete.

 These are friends, and often, family members whose lives only revolve around constructs they choose to believe in and who refuse to accept new ways of thinking.
 Opening discussions with them often results in heated arguments as they refuse to acknowledge that anyone other than them can be right.